 One reason an eligible applicant may have his or her food stamps application denied deals with Social Security Numbers.
 Each applicant is required to provide his or her Social Security Number on the application, as well as the SSNs of any household members who are named on the SNAP benefits form.
 If the applicant does not have a Social Security Number, or is not in the process of applying for one, then a food stamps denial may be issued.
 However, this can be addressed during the food stamps appeal process (though documentation proof may be required).
 Another factor that can negatively impact a request for SNAP benefits and result in a denied SNAP food stamps request relates to income.
 SNAP beneficiaries must prove that they only make a certain amount of money, and if the income listed on the application was either too much or was accurate but could not be verified, then this can result in a denied food stamps benefits petition.
 One error that applicants can make on an application form is to only list income and not provide any deduction information (if applicable).
 If the food stamps applicant believes that he or she was wrongly denied SNAP food stamps in California, then documentation proving both income and deductions may help support the claim that the petitioner is eligible to receive benefits.

-Receiving Notification About Your California Food Stamps Denial
+Learn About Notifications for a California Food Stamps Denial

 SNAP applicants typically find out if a California food stamps application is denied or approved within 30 days of the initial application date.
 The Department of Social Services usually sends a notice through the mail to the petitioner’s address listed on the application, and if it is a food stamps denial notice, then the paperwork will also explain why the food stamps application was denied.
 Upon receipt of the food stamps SNAP rejection letter, the petitioner should review all information carefully as it will not only explain the reasoning behind the food stamps rejection but also the next steps are to file an appeal for rejected food stamps.